 Experimental protocol: Measurement of urine osteopontin and pyrophosphate will be conducted on the same 24-hr urine specimen collected in Aim 1.

 Aim 3: To compare the formation product ratio, urinary osteopontin and urinary pyrophosphate pre- and post-parathyroidectomy in stone-forming and non-stone forming patients with primary hyperparathyroidism.

 Study design and rationale: Parathyroidectomy was associated with a significant increase in FPR for calcium oxalate in one published study.
 Whether similar changes occur in stone-forming vs. non-stone forming PHPT patients has not been studied.
 Similarly, it is not known what effects parathyroidectomy will have on urine osteopontin and pyrophosphate.

 Experimental protocol: Subjects will be asked to collect a second 24-hr urine specimen 2 weeks post-parathyroidectomy, that they will be bring with them at the time of their first post-op visit.
 Urinary measurements will include pH, magnesium, calcium, oxalate, phosphorus, potassium, sodium, ammonium, chloride, sulfate, uric acid, creatinine and total volume, FPR brushite and CaOx, and osteopontin and pyrophosphate.
 Blood will be drawn for serum electrolytes and PTH.
 Approximately 1 tablespoons of blood will be drawn for this aim.

 15 stone-forming PHPT patients, 15 non-stone forming PHPT patients and 15 control subjects of any age, gender, or race/ethnicity.
-Non-stone formers and controls will be matched to the stone-forming PHPT subjects with respect to gender, ethnicity, age (±5 yrs), and BMI (±5 Kg/m2).
+Non-stone formers and controls will be matched to the stone-forming PHPT subjects with respect to gender, ethnicity, age ((+ or -)5 yrs), and BMI ((+ or -)5 Kg/m2).